Rob Kardashian Shares Sweet Moments With Dream, Shows No Sign Of Blac Chyna

 Later that afternoon, Rob posted another candid moment with Dream, this time, with a more emotional message.
 The 29-year-old Kardashian expressed his love for his daughter as he said goodbye.
 Apparently, Dream was only visiting and needs to go back home with Blac Chyna.

 In the said photo, Dream lays down next to Rob who appeared to be almost in tears.
 Rob captioned the snap with an emotional message, “Saying bye to my beautiful baby girl.
 She is smiling at me.
 U see how she looking at her daddy.”
-Rob continued.
-“I never felt a love or happiness like this ever in my life and she makes me so happy, about to miss her so much.
+Rob continued, “I never felt a love or happiness like this ever in my life and she makes me so happy, about to miss her so much.
 Love You baby Dream.”

 Saying bye to my beautiful baby girl ….. she is smiling at me.
 U see how she looking at her daddy ????????
 I literally can't get enough of this girl,,, I never felt a love or happiness like this ever in my life and she makes me so happy ,,,about to miss her so much ????????
 Love You baby Dream☁️